 - your own children will be encouraged and aided by your involvement.

-For the forthcoming year, the Parent Contributions have been set as follows:-
+Parent Contributions are generally set as follows:-

 - Optional Programs (i.e. Life Skills Programs offered at school)